 Mr. JOC and I visited the beer museum when we first started dating and I knew he had been itching go to back to taste the delicious beers.
 The beer museum is located in a building that was originally built for Sapporo Sugar Company.
 They also don’t actually make the beer on site but you can visit Sapporo Hokkaido Brewery and Asahi Hokkaido Brewery if you are interested in factory tours.

 I love the Sapporo Beer Museum building.
-As you get close to it, you can see the well preserved brick building that’s over 100 years years and appreciate the beauty.
+As you get close to it, you can see the well-preserved brick building that’s over 100 years and appreciate the beauty.

 During the middle of the tour, there was a station letting you taste the difference of beer being drank out of a can vs. a glass.
 Surprisingly, the same beer tastes much better in a glass rather than straight from the can.
-At the end of the tour, you can try different Sapporo beer including limited release that are only available locally.
+At the end of the tour, you can try different Sapporo beer including limited releases that is only available locally.

 Still full from drinking fresh beer and snacks?
 No problem, let’s go check the night view of Hokkaido from Mt.
 Moiwa (藻岩山) and relax.